 - Dealing with Stress – Stress also happens if we do more than acknowledge our capacity.
 This results in a tired body that can impair our productivity.
 In order to help will the responsibility, assign duties to your juniors.

 - Avoid Multitasking – Many of us assume that multitasking is an efficient way of doing things, but, in reality, when we concentrate on a thing, we do better.
 Multitasking is hampering efficiency and developing time management strategies should be avoided.
 Using to-do lists and time limits to help you keep focused!
 You will do what you do better in this way.

-- Starting Early – Many men and women successful have one thing in common: they begin their day early, allowing them time to sit down, relax and prepare their day.
+- Starting Early – Many men and women successful have one thing in common: they begin their day early, allowing them time to sit down, relax, and prepare their day.
 If you get up early, you’re calmer, more creative, and more transparent.
-As the day progresses, the energy levels begin to fall, which affect the productivity.
+As the day progresses, your energy levels begin to fall, which affects productivity.

 - Taking Regular Breaks – If you are tired and anxious, take 10 to 15 minutes for a break.
 Excessive stress can affect your body and your productivity.
 Planning the break times even better.
 It allows you to relax and work again later with strength.
-Drive, listen to a few music or stretch quickly.
-The best thing is to get out of company and spend time with family and friends.
+Drive, listen to music, or stretch quickly.
+The best thing is to get out of and spend time with family and friends.

 - Learn to Say NO – Politely refuse more assignments if you believe you are already overwhelmed.
 Once you decide to work hard, take a peek at your ‘to do’ list.

 Do You Need a Business Coach Who Can Help You Manage Your Time?